matteo14c/HaploCoV/README.md

 3. both of the above.

 The report contains 3 main sections, which are briefly discussed below.
 Please refer to the manual if you need additional explanations.
-The file "India_custom.rep" in the current repo, provides an example of .rep file.
-The file contains an analysis of "novel" variants identified by HaploCoV in India, between 2021-01-01 and 2021-04-30, that is when the Delta and Kappa variant of SARS-CoV-2 emerged and started to spread in the country.
+The files "India_custom.rep", "EuUK_custom.rep", and "SouthAfrica_custom.rep" in the useCases folder, provide some example of a .rep file.
+Please see the Use Cases section below and in the manual for more info.
+The files are in simple text format, and cand be inspected with any text editor of your choice.

 ## Header and sections

-Headers and sections of the file are specified/set by \"#\" symbols.
+Headers and sections of a .rep file are specified/separated by \"#\" symbols.
 The first 4 lines summarize the results by reporting the number of novel candidate variants that:

 1. passed both the prevalence and score threshold;
 2. passed only the score threshold;